3 Wheel Scooters for Older Children

 On paper, this scooter looks good and it does have some very good reviews on amazon.
 However, the reviews aren't as consistently good as for the micro maxi but it's over half the price cheaper.
 The maxi micro scooter is also more lightweight which can make it easier to control and go a bit more quickly too.

 Best For: Younger or smaller children who need a handlebar on a low height setting.

 Not Ideal for - those who are looking for a lightweight scooter that's easy to carry.
 At 4kg it's the heaviest scooter featured.
 Also tall children will want a scooter with a higher handlebar setting.

-The 130mm front wheels do offer a ride power drive from the front.
-The rear wheel measures 85mm.
-Bigger wheels mean less kicks to get you speed up.
+The scooter features 120mm front wheels and a rear 100mm wheel Bigger wheels mean less kicks to get you speed up.
 The big wheels also mean a very stable ride.
 The wheels are PU so offer a smooth ride too.